 As a community health worker and an HIV peer educator, Neema knows how early pregnancies and HIV infections have derailed the dreams of many girls and young women in her community, her country and her continent.
 Young girls and women in east and southern Africa are disproportionately affected by HIV.
-Around 4,200 adolescent girls and young women aged 15-24 years became infected with HIV every week in sub-Saharan Africa in 2020.
+Around 4,900 adolescent girls and young women aged 15-24 years become infected with HIV every week in sub-Saharan Africa.
 Most of these infections happened in east and southern Africa.

 To support her peers overcome this challenge, Neema leads a community initiative to empower girls.
 She has lit a fuse in her community, galvanizing young women to gain the knowledge, the passion and the agency they need to shape their destiny.

 “Our work aims to prevent girls and young women from having unplanned pregnancies or from being infected with HIV,” says Neema.
 “We want girls to be able to raise their voices.
 If they meet up with men, they can stand up for themselves.
 They can negotiate the use of condoms.”